-This weekend is a big race weekend, with the L.A.
-Marathon, the NYC Half Marathon, and lots of other big and small marathons and half marathons happening around the U.S. Are you running one of them?
+This weekend is a big race weekend with lots big and small marathons and half marathons happening around the U.S. Are you running one of them?
 Here are some tips for the morning of your race:

 Nothing new on race day.
 Don't experiment with new foods or beverages for breakfast.
 Stick to foods that you've tried out before your long runs, so there are no surprises during the marathon.
 Make sure you finish eating breakfast at least 90 minutes before race start.